johnneijzen/John-Turtle-Programs/README.md

 I will make turtle program and it just my hobbie so it all free of charge and soon i make website and put all program and people are allowed to help me and the allow to share the program so long as they put me as source and credit
 Programs i`m making:

-John Strip Mining Turtle(100% Done i just adding stuff if is needed)
+John Strip Mining Turtle(100% Done i`m bug fixing probleem if show up)

 John Turtle Tree Farm (80% done still working on it)

-John Excavation Turtle Program (95% done)
+John Excavation Turtle Program (100% done 100% Done i`m bug fixing probleem if show up)

-John Cave Builder (100% done) I made by mistake with excavation program and this program was made
+John Cave Builder (100% done) I made by mistake with excavation program and this program was made Note: Buggy and i will not fixing this 2 weeks

 Pastebin Links